DA-MUSIC: Data-Driven DoA Estimation via Deep Augmented MUSIC Algorithm: Deep Augmented MUSIC

+Fig.~\ref{fig:nnAugMUSIC} depicts a detailed outline of the individual elements of the \ac{damusic} architecture.
+The respective output dimensions of the corresponding components are given in the bracket notation.
+First, the input signal $\vect{x}(t)$ is transformed into the pseudo covariance matrix $\Tilde{\mat{K}}$ using a \ac{rnn} implemented through a \ac{gru}.
+The final state of the \ac{gru} is passed to a dense layer enabling a reshaping to the desired dimension of the pseudo covariance matrix $\Tilde{\mat{K}}$ as well as the subsequent transformation of the complex space.
+Then, through the continued use of the \ac{evd}, the algorithm categorizes the subspaces using the eigenvectors.
+Inserting the steering vectors $\vect{a}(\psi)$ allows to compute an estimate of the spatial spectrum in \eqref{eq:spectrum}, denoted $P(\psi)$, identically to \ac{mb} \ac{music}, by using the noise eigenvectors selected from $\Tilde{\mat{K}}$.

-Next, the neural augmented \ac{music} attains the \acp{doa} from the spatial spectrum $\mathrm{p}(\cdot)$ using an additional \ac{nn}.
-The benefits compared to using \ac{mb} peak finders are two-fold.
-First, learning the translation of the pseudo-spectrum into \acp{doa} from data enables achieving improved resolution compared to conventional peak finding.
-Furthermore, peak finding is generally non-differentiable; thus, replacing it with a \ac{nn} facilitates training the augmented \ac{music} end-to-end.
+Next, \ac{damusic} attains the \acp{doa} from the spatial spectrum $P(\psi)$ using an additional \ac{nn}, comprised of a \ac{mlp} of three fully connected dense layers followed by a single dense layer with linear activation.
+The input to the \ac{mlp} are $R$ samples of $P(\psi)$ taken uniformly in $[0,2\pi)$.
+The output of the \ac{mlp} is the set of estimated \ac{doa} angles $\hat{\boldsymbol{\theta}}$.
+The benefits of using a \ac{nn}-based peak-finder compared to a model-based one are two-fold.
+First, learning the translation of the pseudo-spectrum into \acp{doa} from data enables achieving improved resolution compared to conventional peak finding, since $\hat{\theta}_d \in [0, 2\pi)$ instead of being dependent on the number of angles $\psi$ used to evaluate the spectrum.
+Furthermore, peak finding is generally non-differentiable; thus, replacing it with a \ac{nn} facilitates training \ac{damusic} end-to-end.
 The resulting architecture enables the application of gradient-based optimization, by propagating through the \acp{nn} as well as the \ac{evd} operation, as done in \cite{solomon2019deep}.
-Doing so allows to jointly tune the noise subspace recovery along with the translation of the \ac{music} spectrum into \acp{doa} by comparing its estimated \acp{doa} with the true \acp{doa}.
+Doing so allows us to jointly tune the noise subspace recovery along with the translation of the \ac{music} spectrum into \acp{doa} by comparing its estimated \acp{doa} with the true \acp{doa}, as we detail in Subsection~\ref{sec:damTrain}.